mjlavin80/DHWorkshopCMU/readme.md

 Once the Notebook launches, click for_snippets.ipynb to launch the empty Notebook (Python 3 kernel).
 Then paste code into a cell and hit the play button to interact with it.
 If you're still confused, check out this video on using Jupyter Notebooks: https://www.youtube.com/watch?v=Rc4JQWowG5I

+If you'd like to make and save changes to a notebook, you can do so from within the interpreter and click "File > Download" to save your work to a home computer.
+You can also clone the entire repository and run it locally on your home jupyter install.

+If you simply want to view a static version of the notebook with all of the code already executed (and all print statements printed), you can click on any Github link to an .ipynb file.

 ### The snippet files, in their original order, are:

 1. basic_types.py